Rule of thirds: frequently asked questions.

-What is the rule of thirds in photography?
+What is the purpose of the rule of thirds?

-How does the rule of thirds work?
+Does the rule of thirds apply to portraits?